Ryankashkooli/ELK_Stack_Project/README.md

 The configuration details of each machine may be found below.

 Name	Function	IP Address	Operating System
-JumpBox Provisioner	Gateway	10.0.0.7	Linux
+JumpBox Provisioner	Gateway	10.0.0.4	Linux
-DVWA 1	Web Server	10.0.0.12	Linux
+DVWA 1	Web Server	10.0.0.7	Linux
-DVWA 2	Web Server	10.0.0.13	Linux
+DVWA 2	Web Server	10.0.0.6	Linux
+DVWA 3  Web Server  10.0.0.8  Linux
-ELK	Monitoring	10.2.0.5	Linux
+ELK	Monitoring	10.1.0.4	Linux
 Access Policies

 The machines on the internal network are not exposed to the public Internet.